-To calculate the Institutional sector TAM (see Table 15), we use data that exists on various unit measures of the municipal, university, school and hospital (MUSH) market segments, including number of state buildings, population, and lists of facilities from trade associations for private colleges and schools and hospitals.
-The quality and availability of robust square footage data varies widely across segments.
+To calculate the Institutional sector TAM (see Table 22), data that exist on various unit measures of the municipal, university, school and hospital (MUSH) market segments are used, including number of state buildings, population, and lists of facilities from trade associations for private colleges and schools and hospitals.
+However, robust square footage data varies and is not widely available.